js658g/airbnb-data-analysis/README.md

 ## Project Motivation <a id="motivation"></a>

 ## Used Data <a id="data"></a>
 We have used the public data given by [Airbnb](http://insideairbnb.com/get-the-data/).
-More concrete we choose to perform our analysis on the biggest The Netherlands cities like:
+More concrete we chose to perform our analysis on the biggest cities from The Netherlands:
 * Amsterdam
 * Rotterdam
 * The Hague

-**NOTE**: The code is actually generic and could be run on any other cities from this dataset.
+**NOTE**: The code is actually generic and could be run on any other cities from Airbnb.
 But the scope of our analysis was to compare how Airbnb is performing in The Netherlands.

 ### Data Folder Structure
+The notebooks expect the data in the following format:
 ```
 data/
       - Amsterdam/listings.csv